plone/training/deployment/playbook_use.rst

 Vagrant Ports
 -------------

-The Vagrant setup (in :file:`Vagrantfile`) maps several ports on the guest machine (the virtualbox) to the host box.
+The Vagrant setup (in :file:`Vagrantfile`) maps several ports on the guest machine (the VirtualBox) to the host box.
 The general scheme is to forward a host port that is 1000 greater than the guest port.

 For example, the load-balancer monitor port on the guest server is ``1080``.
 On the host machine, that's mapped by ssh tunnel to 2080.

-We may see the haproxy monitor at ``http://localhost:2080/admin``.
+We may see the HAProxy monitor at ``http://localhost:2080/admin``.

 The guest's http port (80) is reached via the host machine's port 1080 -- but that isn't actually useful due to URL rewriting for virtual hosting.